MicrosoftDocs/patterns-practices/patterns-practices/guide/stock-trader-reference-implementation-using-the-prism-library-5.0-for-wpf.md

 A view is any content that a module contributes to the UI.
 In the Stock Trader RI, views are discovered at run time and added to regions.
 Regions are classes associated with a control container, such as **ContentControl** or **TabControl**.

+> [!NOTE]
-**Note:** In the Stock Trader RI, views are usually user controls.
+> In the Stock Trader RI, views are usually user controls.
 However, data templates in WPF are an alternative approach to rendering a view.

 ### View Registration in the Container